 You’ll notice that due to zoning laws to preserve the character of the area, there aren’t skyscrapers in this part of town, except for Smith Tower, a striking white building with a pointy top.

-Fun fact: Once the tallest building in the entire U.S. west of St. Louis, Smith Tower is now only the 37th-tallest building in Seattle!
+Fun fact: Once the tallest building in the entire western half of the U.S., Smith Tower is now only the 37th-tallest building in Seattle!

 Pioneer Square has some interesting local businesses and art galleries.
 This is also the place for the Seattle Underground Tour, which literally takes guests underground into an abandoned lower level that used to house stores decades ago.